 BACKGROUND

 Extramedullary myelinolysis is a rare demyelinating disease, often caused by rapid increases in serum sodium concentration in patients with hyponatremia.
 Clinical manifestations are neuropsychiatric symptoms, limb weakness, and dysarthria.
-Because of its poor prognosis and high disability rate, it poses a huge burden on the global economy, societies and families.
+Because of its poor prognosis and high disability rate, it poses a huge burden on the global economy, societies, and families.
 This article reports rehabilitation in a patient with pituitary dysfunction combined with extramedullary myelinolysis.

 CASE SUMMARY

-A 27-year-old Chinese man developed anorexia, vomiting and limb weakness and was diagnosed with pituitary insufficiency.
-He had low serum sodium, slow movement, muscle weakness, and muscle tone abnormalities after sodium supplementation, involuntary limb shaking, ataxia and dysarthria.
+A 27-year-old Chinese man developed anorexia, vomiting, and limb weakness and was diagnosed with pituitary insufficiency.
+He had low serum sodium, slow movement, muscle weakness, and muscle tone abnormalities after sodium supplementation, involuntary limb shaking, ataxia, and dysarthria.
 According to the symptoms and signs and imaging reports, he was diagnosed with extramedullary myelinolysis.
-After treatment with hormone therapy and neurotrophic drugs, motor and speech function did not improve.
-So he was treated in the rehabilitation department for 4 wk.
-And patient’s physical status was improved substantially during his stay at the rehabilitation department.
+After treatment with hormone therapy and neurotrophic drugs, motor and speech function did not improve, so he was treated in the rehabilitation department for 4 wk.
+The patient’s physical status was improved substantially during his stay at the rehabilitation department.

 CONCLUSION